hsharrison/experimentator/README.rst

 Complimentary libraries
 ^^^^^^^^^^^^^^^^^^^^^^^

 What are your options for handling the things that experimentator doesn't do?
-Here's a short selection:
+Here's a short selection.
+If you're already using Python some of these will go without saying, but they're included here for completeness:

 * experimental design
     * `pyDOE <http://pythonhosted.org/pyDOE/>`_: Construct design matrices in a format that experimentator can use to build your experiment.